-Note: This tutorial is aimed at experienced Tableau users as it requires familiarity with the solution and also with creating custom metrics in Tableau.
+Note: This tutorial is aimed at experienced Tableau users, as it requires familiarity with the solution and with creating custom metrics in Tableau.

-My company has run a couple of campaigns on our website, on social media and on search.
-As an analyst, I would like to bring Adobe Analytics, Facebook Ads, Google Ads, and Bing Ads data into Tableau to create campaign performance dashboards for my management team.
+Your company has run a couple of campaigns on your website, on social media, and on search.
+As an analyst, you would like to bring Adobe Analytics, Facebook Ads, Google Ads, and Bing Ads data into Tableau to create campaign performance dashboards for your management team.

-I will show you how Cognetik Cloud Connector works with four data blocks and four data sources, with dimensions and measures changing per data source, while creating calculated metrics in Tableau.
+We will show you how the Cognetik Cloud Connector works with four data blocks and four data sources, with dimensions and measures changing per data source, while creating calculated metrics in Tableau.
 The common element, in this case, is the campaign name.